-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This shop has been compensated by Collective Bias, Inc. and its advertiser, and contains affiliate links.
 All opinions are mine alone. #WelcometoSoftsoap #SoftsoapPartner #CollectiveBias

 It’s so exciting to have guests visit your home – even surprise guests are a joy to have (most of the time).
 In this post, I’m sharing how I set up our guest bath for visitors, and areas to pay careful attention to that your guests might notice!

 Hi friends!
 I’m so excited because my parents are coming to visit us this month!
 My folks live in North Carolina (a good 15 hour drive away), and I think the last time they came to visit was for Jaxson’s 1st birthday.
 He just turned three this month, so it’s been a good two years since they’ve made the long drive.